I’ll help make your research make a difference.

 Science communication leadership

 I bring a clear-eyed understanding of the complexities of science communication.
-When it comes to issues of style, grammar, and audience expectations I guide teams towards choices that will help them achieve their goals.
+When it comes to issues of style, grammar, and audience expectations, I guide teams towards choices that will help them achieve their goals.

 Here’s what I bring to the table…